Augusta National Golf Club: Course

 The course was formerly a plant nursery, and each hole on the course is named after the tree or shrub with which it has become associated.
 Several of the holes on the first nine have been renamed, as well as hole #11.

 Lengths of the course for the Masters at the start of each decade:

-Unlike most other private or public golf courses in the US, Augusta National has never been rated.
+Unlike most other private or public golf courses in the United States, Augusta National has never been rated.
 During the 1990 Masters Tournament, a team of USGA raters, organized by Golf Digest, evaluated the course and gave it an unofficial rating of 76.2.
 It was re-evaluated in 2009 and given an unofficial rating of 78.1.

 The course's greens are meticulously maintained to provide a fast and hard golfing surface.
 This firmness is assisted by an underground irrigation and ventilation system known as the SubAir System, developed and installed in 1994 by course superintendent Marsh Benson.
 SubAir soon evolved into its own company in nearby Graniteville, South Carolina, designing and installing similar automatic water suction systems in venues such as Pebble Beach, East Lake, Citi Field, and Citizens Bank Park.

 The bunkers are filled not with traditional sand but with granulated quartz (known as "Spruce Pine sand" and SP55) which is produced as a byproduct during work at feldspar mines in the Spruce Pine Mining District in and around Spruce Pine, North Carolina.
-Augusta has been using Spruce Pine sand to fill its forty-four bunkers since the early 1970s, when Clifford Roberts visited Linville Golf Club in Linville, North Carolina, which used the material at the time.
+Augusta has been using Spruce Pine sand to fill its bunkers since the early 1970s, when Clifford Roberts visited Linville Golf Club in Linville, North Carolina, which used the material.
 Since the mining company providing the sand refused payment, in exchange Roberts offered to host the company owner at Augusta at any time, and later gifted him six Masters passes.